 You can get your license back from a civil judgment if you get a discharge in bankruptcy.
 Drunk driving accident victims must file adversary actions in bankruptcy court and prove drunk driving or chance being forever barred from collecting and you get your license back.
 (Learn how in the bankruptcy manual)

 Marital Property Settlement Agreements

 Filing a Chapter 13 normally eliminates your obligation to pay the marital property settlement if you properly structure the plan.
 Just listing a marital property settlement in a Chapter 7 won’t.

-If you have non-dischargeable debts, list them anyway there are ways to bankrupt many of them anyway and the expense must be accounted for in your budget.
+If you have non-dischargeable debts, list them anyway there are ways to bankrupt many of them and the expense of the debt must be accounted for in your budget.
 Debts for money or property obtained by false pretenses, debts for fraud or defalcation while acting in a fiduciary capacity, and debts for restitution or damages awarded in a civil case for willful or malicious actions by the debtor that cause personal injury or death to a person will be discharged unless a creditor timely files and prevails in an action to have such debts declared non-dischargeable.

 11 U.S.C. §§ 1328, 523(c); Fed.
 R. Bankr.
 P. 4007(c).